Typhani Harris | May 2015

 I also like to have students build a complete rubric wherein to assess their project.
 I use this template to have students begin composing their rubric:

 This is a great opportunity for students to take control of their eduction by determining the best way they can demonstrate the standards and choose their own adventure.
 Not only does this place learning into the hands of the students but it also reduces our stress and work load, plus it promotes 21st century skills.
-As students complete their projects, I will be sure to share them, and if your students create any projects you would like to share please email me at [email protected]
+Resources

 Next Week: Secrets of a Dance Teacher